MrGuard: A Multilingual Reasoning Guardrail for Universal LLM Safety: Experiments

 \subsection{Experimental Setup}

-In our experiments, we use the training set from Aegis-2.0-Safety \citep{ghosh2025aegis2} as the English seed data.
-Our base model is LLaMA-3.1-8B-Instruct, and we apply QLoRA \citep{dettmers2023qlora} for parameter-efficient fine-tuning during both the SFT and GRPO stage\footnote{More details on datasets and training are in \ref{app:experiment}}.
-To construct the curriculum using back-translation, we employ the \texttt{facebook/nllb-200-3.3B} model for translation and use \texttt{all-MiniLM-L6-v2} to compute sentence embeddings of both the original and back-translated sentences.
+In our experiments, we use the training set from Aegis-2.0-Safety~\citep{ghosh2025aegis2} as the English seed data.
+Our base model is \texttt{LLaMA-3.1-8B-Instruct} and \texttt{LLaMA-3.2-3B-Instruct}~\citep{llama3}, and we apply QLoRA~\citep{dettmers2023qlora} for parameter-efficient fine-tuning during both the SFT and GRPO stage\footnote{More details on the training hyperparameters and configurations are in Appendix \ref{app:experiment}.}.
+To construct the curriculum using back-translation, we employ the \texttt{facebook/nllb-200-3.3B} model for translation and use \texttt{all-MiniLM-L6-v2} to compute the sentence embeddings of both the original and the back-translated sentences.
 For the difficulty threshold, we set $t_1 = 0.85$ and $t_2 = 0.7$.
-To determine the language of the sampled output, we utilize \texttt{papluca/xlm-roberta-base-language-detection}.
+To determine the language of the sampled output, we utilize an xlm-based language detector \footnote{The full name of the language detector: \texttt{papluca/xlm-roberta-base-language-detection}}.
 Our experiments divide the test sets into two categories: in-domain languages, which are covered during training, and out-of-domain languages, which are not seen during training.